legitbeep/smart_contracts/README.md

-this is smart contract repo
+this is smart contract repo.